 Do you want a job that’s in high demand and will likely stay that way for the next 5 years?
 You may not have considered becoming a Data Scientist before now, but the conclusion of IT service company EMC’s recent survey is showing that this position is in very high demand.

-According to 63% data scientists, it’s projected that the profession will be undermanned within the foreseeable future – half of that group viewing it as a serious shortage.
+According to 63% of data scientists, it’s projected that the profession will be undermanned within the foreseeable future – half of that group viewing it as a serious shortage.
 As the “physical Internet” continues to expand, there has been explosive growth of the use of sensors, which will provide companies with an extraordinary wealth of data.
+Post Production Workflow is playing a bigger role in today’s technology debate and becoming more and more prominent as time goes on.

 Gathering data is the easy part, the difficulty lies with transforming that raw data into something useful.
 In fact, only 1/3 participants in the study were confident that their company has the ability to make strategic business decisions based on new data.